y3ll0wlife/Discord-Testers/iOS Work (Temp)/info.md

 13740 - Unsure: Same issue as 12872, 13340, 13493, 13708 13740; except 12872 is awaiting an edit since it's the first.

-13741 - Cannot test: Reports requires iOS devices that have a home button.
+13741 - Cannot test: Report requires iOS devices that have a home button.

 13750 - Denied: Duplicate of https://bugs.discord.com/T1718.